zianonlyhk/ml_jet_tagger/README.md

 ### Prerequisites

-This package was developed and tested on `Python 3.7.13` and included the following special packages and modules, other than the popular ones such as numpy, matplotlib and pandas:
+This tool was developed and tested on `Python 3.7.13` and included the following special packages and modules, other than the popular ones such as numpy, matplotlib and pandas:

 - tensorflow==2.8.2
 - keras==2.8.0